IlyaKuzmichev/s21_Math/README.md

 ## Task

 ## Part 1.
-Implementing the math library functions
+Implementing the math.h library functions

 The functions of the math.h library must be implemented (only those directly described [above](#overview-of-some-mathh-functions)):